onlymyrep/DevOps_automation_tools/README.md

 2) Create three machines using Vagrant - consul_server, api и db.
 - Forward port 8082 from the api to the local machine to access the still undeployed api
 - Forward port 8500 with the manager to access the ui consul.
-- Move the pre-built jar file from the source code in `src/services/hotels_service` folder and the prepared configurations for consul to consul_server.

 3) Write a playbook for ansible and four roles:
 - install_consul_server, which: